idleberg/node-makensis/README.md

 #### Wine Options

 Environmental variables allow for Wine to be configured by the user.
-These can be specified using the `spawnOption.env` property.
+These can be specified using the `spawnOptions.env` property.
 See the [documentation][wine-env] for details.

 On top of that, the following options for Wine are available.